mfry1199/cli_book_scraper/README.md

-# 🧠 CLI Web Scraper for Book Website
+# 📘 CLI Book Scraper — Scrape, Sort, and Export Book Data from the Web

-> Web scraper for https://books.toscrape.com/ with CLI configurable options including filtering, sorting, and number of pages to scrape.
+> This is a powerful and flexible command-line web scraping tool for collecting and organizing book data from Books to Scrape.
+Designed with automation and data analysis in mind, this scraper collects details like titles, prices, ratings, and descriptions, with options to sort, filter, and export the results to CSV—all from your terminal.

 ---